 4.3 Full-Time Non-Tenure-Track Faculty Appointments.

-Retroactivity: The provisions of this section will take effect Fall Quarter 1997 and will not be retroactive to Non-Tenure Track appointments made before that date, which will be governed by the provisions of the Agreement under which they were made.

 5.2 Leave for Illness, Injury, Bereavement, and Emergency.
 This type of leave is intended to be used in those instances when faculty may find it necessary to be absent from assigned duties because of illness, emergency, bereavement, or injury.
 Whenever possible, faculty will furnish advance notice to the appropriate Unit Administrator of the necessity to take leave in this category.
 Such leaves are governed by the following provisions: